Faculty Marshal History

 Margaret Keneman is an assistant professor of French and Francophone Studies, affiliate faculty in Linguistic Studies and coordinator for the Beginning and Intermediate French Program.
 She conducts research in the field of applied linguistics and teaches all levels of French including the required writing course for newly declared majors and minors as well as advanced courses designed in partnership with the Center for Applied Linguistics in Besançon, France.
 She has also co-designed a First Year Experience learning community that offers experiential learning opportunities with the Huguenot Society of South Carolina, the South Carolina Historical Society, the Addlestone Library Archives and Special Collections, and the Alliance Française of Charleston.
 She completed her Bachelor’s in English and French at Clemson University and earned her doctorate in French and educational studies from Emory University.

-School of Sciences, Mathematics, and Engineering
+School of Engineering, Computing, and Mathematics

 Honors College